 opamp input very low distortion audio power amplifier

-NOTICE: This project now have some Major updates.. including the PCB design..
-I'll post it here as soon as it gets finished..
-DO NOT FOLLOW THE ABOVE GIVEN DIAGRAM...
+NOTICE: Though crawling due to lack of resources, this project now having some major developments.. including the PCB design..
+I'll post it here as soon as it gets finished.. working stable, not bursting or smoking, safe for the public! :) DO NOT FOLLOW THE ABOVE GIVEN DIAGRAM...
 ITS OUTDATED. please come back later...

 Beware that.. once you came to hear and know what is good low distortion audio to some dB depth, there is no going back.
 From thereafter, everything else will be sounding noticably bad to your new wiser ears.
 All those cheap mp3 players, music mobile phones, DVD players, televisions, 5.1's,... etc, most of them, most probably all of them..! will be distorting audio so much that you might want to avoid listening to.
 Decide whether to be a little mad about audio fidelity.

 Kunthrandum is an extremely low distortion audio power amplifier with opamp input stage.
 According to the LTspice simulation results, this circuit produces 0.00001% Total Harmonic Distortion at full power output with the fantastic opamp LT1810 from Linear Technology.
 Though that is under computer simulated ideal conditions, it should operate well somewhere near that in the real world.
 It is a simple straight forward design with two opamps in the input stage to solve the non-linearities in the class-AB MOSFET power output stage by negetive voltage feedback.
 The quality of the output is highly dependent on the opamps used, the better the opamp the better the waves at the output will be.
 There are many good opamps available arround to taste with this circuit.. try Linear Technology LT1810, LT1469, LT1122, Analog Devices AD8599, AD8692, AD823, Burr-Brown OPA2134, National Semiconductors LME49720, etc.